Lewis, Louisiana-Lafayette beat Miami of Ohio 27-17

 MOBILE, Ala.
+(AP) — Levi Lewis and Louisiana-Lafayette added one more win to the most successful season in school history.

-(AP) — Levi Lewis threw two touchdown passes to Ja’Marcus Bradley, and Louisiana-Lafayette beat Miami of Ohio 27-17 in the LendingTree Bowl on Monday night.
+Lewis threw two touchdown passes to Ja’Marcus Bradley, and the Ragin’ Cajuns beat Miami of Ohio 27-17 in the LendingTree Bowl on Monday night.

+Louisiana-Lafayette earned its first bowl win since 2014.
+It finished with a school-record 11 victories, two more than the previous mark.

+“Tonight, our guys were at their best when it mattered most,” coach Billy Napier said.
+“We made a lot of progress as a team this season and in the last month leading up to this game.”

-Lewis was 19 for 26 for 246 yards as the Ragin’ Cajuns (11-3) earned their first bowl win since 2014.
-Bradley finished with seven receptions for 88 yards.
+Lewis was 19 for 26 for 246 yards for the Ragin’ Cajuns (11-3), and Bradley finished with seven receptions for 88 yards.
+Lewis also had eight carries for a game-high 62 yards.

+“I was just trying to be a team player and not worry about the stats,” said Lewis, who was named the game’s MVP.
+“This is a great team to be around.”

 Lewis found Bradley for a 9-yard score with 10:51 left in the third quarter.
 They connected for a 12-yard TD with 2:26 left in the third, lifting Louisiana-Lafayette to a 24-10 lead.